libairong/tiny_server/README.md

-# tiny server (now only suport http for static site)
+# Tiny Http Server (Now only suport http for static site.
+Dynamic and https modules will be added in the next few days/months.)

+A tiny http server that is especially suitable for low resource devices.

-I use it to run my blog site.
+I use it to run my lightweight sites on my VPS and low resource iot board.
-~~It's only 22.4KB after built on my x86 linux and 20.1KB built by poky toolchain for arm cortex a7.~~ (this is v0.0.1 without muti-domain matching to multi-sites at one port, but enough for run a one site.)
+~~It's only 22.4KB after built on my x86 linux and 20.1KB built by poky toolchain for arm cortex a7.~~ (this is v0.0.1, enough for running only one site.)

 Now it's just 43.6 KB on my pc linux with muti-domain matching to multi-sites at one port.